-The museum was created in the late 19th century and combined collections that were previously spread out over the city.
+The museum was created in the late nineteenth century and combined collections that were previously spread out over the city.
 It is housed in a large neoclassical building designed by architects Ludwig Lange and Panagiotis Kalkos.
 Ernst Ziller, who was responsible for its monumental facade, completed the building in 1889.
 The museum opened its doors to the public two years later, in 1891.

 Bull with Golden Horns

-There is also a fine selection of iconic Cyclad figures, found on the Cyclad islands and dating back to the 3rd millennium.
+There is also a fine selection of iconic Cyclad figures, found on the Cyclad islands and dating back to the third millennium.
 More such minimalist sculptures can be found in the Museum of Cycladic Art

 .
 Don't miss the small statue of a harpist.